jambonrose/django-improved-user/CONTRIBUTING.rst

 The documentation aims to provide reference material, how-to guides, and a general tutorial for getting started with Django and django-improved-user.
-If you believe the documentation can be expanded or added to, your contribution would be welcome.
+If you believe the documentation can be expanded or added to, your contribution would be welcomed.

 For more about different kinds of documentations and how to think about the differences, please watch `Daniele Procida's PyCon US 2017 talk`_ on